|

 make excellent tools for poking around between the roots. |

-going to need a garden hose for this project.
+going to need a garden hose for this.
 Water from the tap just

-doesn't have enough pressure to get inbetween the roots.
-Several trips
+doesn't have enough pressure to get in between those thick roots.

 a clean, sharp